 Now click on tables on the left side of the new window and select territory table.
 The territory table will appear on your screen.
-This same process is used if you are a Pro user and want to view a district or region table.
+The same process is followed if you want to view a district or region table.

 Next to the check-boxes you will see a color box.
 This box shows you the color of the sales territory from the first tab.
 Double clicking on the color box will open a new window that allows you to change the color of the selected sales territory.